Aligning Forest and Trees in Images & Long Captions for Visually Grounded Understanding: Cross-domain Alignment of Forest and Trees

+We view the full-caption/sub-caption structure of long captions as a natural textual counterpart to the part-and-whole visual organization of a scene.
+The full caption describes the entire scene, while its sub-captions often correspond to specific visual parts, including objects, object parts, and background context~\citep{zheng2024dreamlip}.
+Under this view, we use sub-captions as part-texts to supervise local visual parts and the full caption as the whole-text to supervise the global scene representation.
+To better capture this hierarchy, we propose a {\bf part-whole text encoder} that processes a long caption by independently encoding its part-texts into distinct part-text embeddings and then aggregating them into a whole-text embedding.

-\textbf{Chunking.} We first obtain sub-captions by splitting the long caption into $N$ chunks $T_1, T_2, ..., T_N$: we split the original caption into individual sentences following DreamLIP~\citep{zheng2024dreamlip}, and then concatenate 1-3 consecutive sentences into each chunk.
-See more details in the \cref{sec:chunking}.
+\textbf{Part-text chunking.} We first obtain part-text by splitting the long caption into $N$ chunks $T_1, T_2, ..., T_N$: we split the original caption into individual sentences, and then concatenate 1-3 consecutive sentences into each chunk.
+See more details in the \appx{sec:chunking}.